MrPeker/turbopuffer-gui/turbopuffer-docs/turbopuffer.com_docs_security.md

 from our [Trust\\
 Center](https://app.drata.com/trust/b4dc7714-f52d-4f50-97e3-ff56a41c2b5c).

+### Data Protection (GDPR & CCPA)

+turbopuffer provides a [Data Processing Addendum (DPA)](https://turbopuffer.com/dpa) for all customers to enable compliance with the General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA).
+The DPA describes our commitment to policies that comply with the requirements of privacy laws on data processors, such as data deletion, breach notification, and subprocessor management policies.

+We're happy to assist with any additional questions you may have as part of your privacy compliance processes.

 ### HIPAA

-Customers who wish to store protected health information (PHI) in turbopuffer may request a business associate agreement (BAA) with turbopuffer under which turbopuffer commits to HIPAA compliance.
+Customers who wish to store protected health information (PHI) in turbopuffer may request a Business Associate Agreement (BAA) with turbopuffer, under which turbopuffer commits to compliance with the requirements of HIPAA on business associates that store and process PHI.

-[Contact us](https://turbopuffer.com/contact) if you require a BAA.
+[Contact us](https://turbopuffer.com/contact) if you require a BAA or have further questions.

 ### Vulnerability Disclosure